nib-health-funds/validate-date/README.md

-# date-validators
+# validate-date

-Re-usable date validation methods.
+Date validation methods.

 See the list of accepted formats at [moment's documentation](http://momentjs.com/docs/#/parsing/string-format/).